firepear/petrel/README.rst

 Do not use Asock on the internet!
 ---------------------------------

-Asock does not yet have any concept of security, or authentication, or rate-limiting, or maximum transfer sizes.
+Asock is pre-release software.
+It does not yet have any concept of security, or authentication, or rate-limiting, or maximum transfer sizes.
 It is not currently safe to use on networks which are publicly routable!

 How is it used?
 ===============